 Something that's not revealed on the package is that the yellow, orange and pink markers are neon like highlighters—I wish my photos captured that better.
 The other colors are normal.
 I haven't tried washing anything yet, but the package states that ink resists fading on most fabrics during normal wash cycles.

-You have read this article tutorials with the title "Stained by Sharpie" fabric markers.
-You can bookmark this page URL http://jenkrebs.blogspot.com/2011/10/by-sharpie-fabric-markers.html.
+with the title "Stained by Sharpie" fabric markers.
+You can bookmark this page URL https://jenkrebs.blogspot.com/2011/10/by-sharpie-fabric-markers.html.
 Thanks!

 No comment for ""Stained by Sharpie" fabric markers"